What’s Your Corporate Culture Made Of?

 Industry

-The nature of the industry you’re in makes a difference.
-In the promo world, the summer is slow and we’re scrambling for holiday orders in the fall.
+The ebbs and flows of the industry you’re in make a huge difference.
+In the promotional products world, the summer is slow and we’re scrambling for holiday orders in the fall.

 Resources

-Sitting on a ton of cash or barely scrapping by?
-The resources that you have (or don’t have) makes your company what it is.
+Sitting on a ton of cash or barely scraping by?
+The resources that you have (or don’t have) make your company what it is.

 Resistance

 Is your company open to change?
-Making change work is hard enough without internal obstacles, with them it’s nearly impossible.
+Creating change is hard enough without internal obstacles.
+With them, it’s nearly impossible.

 Management

 Great managers build great teams, perform when it counts, and develop the new talent needed to grow.
-Lousy ones just collect a paycheck.
+Lousy ones just collect a paycheck and bug you about TPS reports.

 Fit

 Are you hiring the right people?
 Can they excel in your business?
-Making mistakes here costs a lot of money and hurts morale.
+Making hiring mistakes is very expensive and damages company morale.

 Capacity

 What capacity do you have for change?
-Can it be rapid or does it have to be slow?
-Planning processes dictate how flexible your business can be.
+Can it be rapid, or does it have to be slow?
+Planning processes dictate how flexible your business can be both now and in the future.

 Performance

-Are things on track or are you behind where you expected to be?
+Are things on track, or are you behind where you expected to be?
 How do you respond when things fall behind?
-In our experience, this is the critical deciding factor on what you’re culture is.
+In our experience, this is the critical deciding factor in determining your corporate culture.

 Timing

-Is your business driven by deadlines or is it more casual.
-It takes a certain person to thrive under a deadline.
-Hire carefully.
+Is your business driven by deadlines, or is it more casual?
+It takes a certain person to thrive under a deadline, so hire carefully.

 For more information on corporate culture read our articles on “The 3 Questions That Determine Cultural Fit” and “How To Maintain Your Company Culture While Hiring”.